Publisher: Nintendo (1984)

 Publisher: Ocean (1993)

 I really should have loved this game, but I couldn't quite sink my razor-sharp talons into Jurassic Park.
 The game is played from an isometric (tilted overhead) perspective as you guide a pudgy dude around a virtual Jurassic Park crawling with small dinosaurs.
 You'll escort people to safety, collect dinosaur eggs, shoot attacking carnivores, and operate computer terminals to open gates.
 Jurassic Park's graphics are rendered in a cartoonish style, but some of the larger dinosaur bosses (like the T-Rex and Triceratops) look quite imposing.
 The outdoor environments do a fine job of recreating the high-tech fences and control centers depicted in the film.
 Take caution when walking near trees or bushes - you never know what's going to pop out (hint: it's a dinosaur!).
 The indoor areas are less interesting; usually just a maze of generic rooms.
 The controls are responsive, but aiming is tricky and your ammo is limited.
-A catchy musical number compliments the crisp graphics.
+A catchy musical number complements the crisp graphics.
 I like the general concept of the game, but it's tainted by a few idiotic design decisions.
 First of all, many of the "mystery boxes" turn out to be traps that spell instant death, and you'll only know which ones are deadly through trial and error.
 There's also too much computer terminal interaction which really slows things down.
 Finally, the difficulty level so steep that even surviving the first stage is a major feat.
 I loved the Jurassic Park movie, but this game is a bit too frustrating for my tastes. © Copyright 2007 The Video Game Critic.

 Publisher: Data East (1986)